MoriarT3a/jellyfin-playlist-generator/README.md

 2. Should show `jellyfin:jellyfin` ownership
 3. Scan your music library in Jellyfin Dashboard
 4. Restart Jellyfin if needed: `sudo systemctl restart jellyfin`

+### Playlist appears but doesn't work correctly in UI?

+**⚠️ Known UI Issue & Workaround:**

+If the imported playlist appears in Jellyfin but doesn't display or function correctly in the web interface, use this workaround:

+**Important:** The tool imports playlists with an `x_` prefix (e.g., if you named your playlist "MyPlaylist", it will appear as "x_MyPlaylist").

+**Step-by-step solution:**
+1. **Create a new playlist** in the Jellyfin UI with your desired name (e.g., "MyPlaylist")
+2. **Copy all tracks** from the imported playlist:
+   - Go to the imported playlist `x_MyPlaylist`
+   - Click the three dots menu (⋯)
+   - Select "Add to Playlist"
+   - Choose your newly created playlist "MyPlaylist"
+   - All tracks will be copied in one step
+3. **Delete the imported playlist** `x_MyPlaylist` as it's no longer needed

+This workaround ensures the playlist works perfectly with the Jellyfin UI while maintaining all the accurate track matching from the generator.

 ### Low match rates?
 - Ensure your music files follow standard naming: `Artist/Album/Track - Title.ext`